The World Humanitarian Summit (WHS) convened 9,000 representatives from humanitarian agencies, governments, crisis-affected communities, and the...

 Please note that participants must specifically request a Letter of Support for a Visa application by emailing email@example.com

-If course fees have been paid and you require a Visa to attend the class, please notify the course organizers as soon as possible in order to request a letter.
+If course fees have been paid and you require a Visa to attend the class, please notify the course organizers as soon as possible in order to request a confirmation of enrollment letter.
 If you have paid and subsequently your Visa request is denied, you may transfer your registration to another course at no charge or request a cancellation refund.
-Cancellations for denied Visas are handled on a case by case basis and you may need to provide proof of Visa denial
+Cancellations for denied Visas are handled on a case by case basis and you may need to provide proof of Visa denial.

 All cancellation and deferment requests should be submitted to firstname.lastname@example.org